ASA-BIOP-COMPASS/ST0_1_Bias_Reduction/README.md

 ### 5.2.
 External Communication

-To faciliate external communication to a broader audience, we can utlize diagram or plots to visulize this relatively complicated computational methods.
-For instance, the plot below illustrate the idea of single bootstrp on the left, and the double bootstrap on the right.
-The advantage of the double boostrap as compared to the single bootstrap in terms of bias reducition is well demonstrated.
+To facilitate external communication to a broader audience, we can utilize diagram or plots to visualize this relatively complicated computational methods.
+For instance, the plot below illustrates the idea of single bootstrap on the left, and the double bootstrap on the right.
+The advantage of the double boostrap as compared to the single bootstrap in terms of bias reduction is well demonstrated.

 ![Alt text for accessibility](Figure/Bootstrap.png)